awsdocs/aws-appconfig-user-guide/doc_source/working-with-appconfig-extensions-about-jira.md

 ## Configuring permissions for AWS AppConfig Jira integration<a name="working-with-appconfig-extensions-about-jira-permissions"></a>

-When you configure AWS AppConfig integration with Jira, you specify credentials for an AWS Identity and Access Management \(IAM\) user\.
-Specifically, you enter the user's access key ID and secret key in the AWS AppConfig for Jira application\.
+When you configure AWS AppConfig integration with Jira, you specify credentials for a user\.
+Specifically, you enter the user's access key ID and secret key in the **AWS AppConfig for Jira** application\.
 This user gives Jira permission to communicate with AWS AppConfig\.
 AWS AppConfig uses these credentials one time to establish an association between AWS AppConfig and Jira\.
 The credentials are not stored\.
 You can remove the association by uninstalling the AWS AppConfig for Jira application\.

-The IAM user account requires a permissions policy that includes the following actions:
+The user account requires a permission policy that includes the following actions:
 + `appconfig:CreateExtensionAssociation`
 + `appconfig:GetConfigurationProfile`
 + `appconfig:ListApplications`